efonzie/atmospheric/README.md

 ````

 - Run `mgp link` in your meteor directory to symlink your local packages or `mgp link my:private-package` to symlink an individual package.

+# New

+## Flags

+**--**: The list of environments to install from the git-packages.json file.
+If this options is not used, it will default to 'all'.

+    $ atmospheric -- all dev staging